Last Updated on: 1st October 2023, 08:25 am

 Poor Nesting Conditions

-The condition and maintenance of a nesting box are vital to ensuring the hatching of healthy eggs.
-Ensure the nesting box is kept clean and devoid of bacteria, as well as remaining level on the ground.
+The condition/maintenance of a nesting box is vital to ensuring the hatching of healthy eggs.
+Ensure the nesting box is on level ground and remains clean (bacteria-free).

 Neglect of Eggs

-Some parrots neglect their eggs, leading to embryo mortality as the eggs are not warm enough.
+Some parrots neglect their eggs, leading to embryo mortality as the eggs are unincubated.

 This is common in first-time egg layers, who are inexperienced and don’t understand their role.
 Most parrots learn to care for their eggs appropriately as they gain experience and maturity.